When it comes to the walking aides, there’s no room for compromise. A useful aid will take you to your recovery a lot faster than a cheaper one.

 - Not universally usable in all injuries, most serious cases require much more support from the aide than a cane can provide.
 For example, a Cane is not ideal for post back surgery rehab as it does not allow specific muscles to get stronger.

 Canes may look perfect for all your troubles, but if we factor all the risks and potential damage to hand and shoulder, crutches are a safer choice.

 Any of the aides mentioned here need a learning period to adjust to, but a knee scooter is the hardest of them all.

 It is a supposedly advanced form of the single-sided crutch that can be used without the help of hands or arms.

 So between knee scooters or crutches- knee scooters are preferable.

 - Say goodbye to hassles of arm numbness or hand pain of crutches.

 - Work environment-friendly.

-- Comes with a stylish look and user-friendly design.
+- It comes with a stylish look and user-friendly design.

-- Can only be applied to injuries a that is under the knee.
+- It can only be applied to injuries that are under the knee.

 - Has a steep learning curve.

-- Movement of the patient becomes restricted due to the nature of the design.
+- The movement of the patient becomes restricted due to the nature of the design.

 Apart from ease of movement or getting used to a knee scooter, a crutch will be better than a knee scooter.

-In cases of hand pain or underarm numbness, adjusting the height of adding soft surface may help.
+In cases of hand pain or underarm numbness, adjusting the height of adding soft surfaces may help.